-For the year ended December 31, 2022

-(all amounts in U.S. dollars unless otherwise noted)
+For the year ended December 31, 2024 (all amounts in U.S. dollars unless otherwise noted)

-Date: March 28, 2023
+Date: March 28, 2025

-This Management Discussion and Analysis ("MD&A") relates to the financial condition and results of operations of Euro Sun Mining Inc. ("Euro Sun" or the "Company") as at and for the year ended December 31, 2022.
-This MD&A should be read in conjunction with the Company's consolidated financial statements and related notes as at and for the year ended December 31, 2022.
+This Management Discussion and Analysis ("MD&A") relates to the financial condition and results of operations of Euro Sun Mining Inc. ("Euro Sun" or the "Company") as at and for the year ended December 31, 2024.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes as at and for the years ended December 31, 2024 and 2023.
 The audited consolidated financial statements and related notes of Euro Sun have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise noted, all references to currency in this MD&A are in U.S. dollars.